by Ani Williams

 When Nicholas Mann first came from England to Sedona in 1987, he was both overwhelmed and enchanted by the expansiveness of the land and the rich diversity of flora and fauna and immediately began to research the history, legends and landscape of the area.
 His previous work in Great Britain included an education in ancient history, archeology and anthropology and his several published books were concerned with healing the earth-spirit relationship.

-One night shortly after arriving in Sedona, Nicholas was awakened by a dream.
-In the dream, he heard “…if the songs are not sung and myths are not told, then the land will die.”
+One night shortly after arriving in Sedona, Nicholas was awakened by a dream in which he heard “…if the songs are not sung and myths are not told, then the land will die.”
 It reminded me of the Australian aboriginal world view, that all the life forms in nature are held in a state of harmony through the regular singing of ancestral songs.
 They say that the trees, animals and earth are singing a silent song and that we just need to sing back to them.

 “The Aborigines (Australian) say there is no difference between the songs and the land they describe.
 The land spoke to the ancestors and gave its inherent sound and shape so the native people could always be connected to the earth and know where they are upon it.”